How to format your work

 Footnotes and endnotes

-Some referencing systems require you to use footnotes or endnotes to format your references (make sure to check the library’s referencing guide to familiarise yourself with the expected format of your referencing style).
-Inserting a footnote into your word document when you have cited from a source adds a superscript number (a number formatted in a smaller font) to the sentence.
-It creates a note with a matching number at the bottom of the page you are working on (in the footer), which you can add the reference information to.
+Some referencing systems require you to use footnotes or endnotes to format your references, you can check our How to reference guide for more information.
+Inserting a footnote adds a superscript number (a number formatted in a smaller font) to the sentence.
+It creates a note with a matching number at the bottom of that page in the footer, which you can add the reference information to.

 Endnotes work in the same way, but instead of appearing at the bottom of the page, the reference list appears at the end of the document.